GiveMeAllYourCats/xHaust/README.md

-  -V, --version                        output the version number -a, --attackUri <attackUri>          protocol URI to attack -u, --user <user>                    username to use in attack payload -U, --userfile <userfile>            file full of usernames to use in attack payload -p, --pass <pass>                    password to use in attack payload -P, --passfile <passfile>            file full of passwords to use in attack payload -l, --limitParallel <limitParallel>  max parallel requests at a time -b, --batchSize <batchSize>          the get and post requests batch size -d, --dry-run <dryRun>               executes the attack in dry run mode -T, --test                           run attack on in built local http server for testing -t, --tags <tags>                    tags to use for this attack seperated by hypens (Ex. http-post-urlencoded) -i, --input <input>                  input string to use as first scan structure data (Ex. form input names configurations) -o, --output <output>                output string to use as payload for attack, will replace :username: :password: and :csrf: with respectable values
+  -V, --version                        output the version number -a, --attackUri <attackUri>          protocol URI to attack -u, --user <user>                    username to use in attack payload -U, --userFile <userfile>            file full of usernames to use in attack payload -p, --pass <pass>                    password to use in attack payload -P, --passFile <passfile>            file full of passwords to use in attack payload -l, --limitParallel <limitParallel>  max parallel requests at a time -b, --batchSize <batchSize>          the get and post requests batch size -d, --dryRun <dryRun>                executes the attack in dry run mode -T, --test                           run attack on in built local http server for testing -v, --verbose                        Shows all debug messages -D, --debugFilter <debugFilter>      Filter debug messages -t, --tags <tags>                    tags to use for this attack seperated by hypens (Ex. http-post-urlencoded) -i, --input <input>                  input string to use as first scan structure data (Ex. form input names configurations) -o, --output <output>                output string to use as payload for attack, will replace :username: :password: and :csrf: with respectable values